Animiral/mandalay/README.md

 Either use the included Makefile to build it -- just invoke `make` -- or, on Windows, run `Build.bat`.

+If you have trouble building Mandalay -- perhaps due to Allegro 4 being outdated -- you can run it as a Docker container.
+See *Docker Image* below.

 ## How to Run

 Both players need to agree who will run the *host* and who will run the *client*.